Gibbons-Lab/isb_course_2023/docs/16S/talk.md

 <img src="assets/barplot.gif" width="100%">

 It's commonly used via the *command line*.
+We'll use it within the Colab Notebook

 ---